 The selection of plant species for revegetation is based on engagement with Indigenous nations as well as on native plant species that occur within the ESSFmvp, ESSFmv1, and SBSmc3, which have been refined according to projected edaphic conditions (SMR and SNR) of reclaimed sites.
+Preference will be given to native plant species, and non-native species that may be used, will be shared with First Nations for consideration and for the opportunity to identify comparable native species.
 Furthermore, the selection of plant species for revegetation is also based on creating habitat for the wildlife species listed in Section 4.1.3, Habitat for Focal Reclamation Species and to support biodiversity on the reclaimed landscape as further demonstrated in Table 4.1-5.
 Within lists of candidate plant species, those with greater ecological amplitude were selected to provide the best opportunity for successful revegetation with respect to creating long-term successional trajectories similar to those that occur after natural disturbances such as fires, flooding, and avalanches.

-Appendix 4-C provides specific ecosystem characteristics, species lists, and representative wildlife species for each predicted post-closure ecosystem.27 Species lists for each ecosystem type were developed using A Field Guide for Site identification and Interpretation for the Southwest Portion of the Prince George Forest Region (DeLong 1993) and species observed during wildlife surveys of the mine site (Appendix 4-C).
+Appendix 4-D provides specific ecosystem characteristics, species lists, and representative wildlife species for each predicted post-closure ecosystem.27 Species lists for each ecosystem type were developed using A Field Guide for Site identification and Interpretation for the Southwest Portion of the Prince George Forest Region (DeLong 1993) and species observed during wildlife surveys of the mine site (Appendix 4-D).
 In addition, the species list was informed by Indigenous Groups based on their desired end land uses, including reclamation of caribou and whitebark pine habitat.
-Refer to Appendix 4-E for the full list of planned revegetation species, including scientific and Ulkatcho names.
+Refer to Appendix 4-F for the full list of planned revegetation species, including scientific and Ulkatcho names.